orbeon/orbeon-forms-doc/form-runner/component/date.md

 ## What it does

 The date component is designed to enter a date, without time.
-On the desktop, the component shows as a field with a linked date picker.
+On the desktop, the component shows by default as a field with a linked date picker, with an option to enable the browser's native date picker as well.
+On mobile, the native date picker is used.

 ## Basic usage